datto/tls-config/README.md

 ------

 1. Put `apache-ssl-base.conf` in your `conf-available` directory or similar, and include it from your vhost definition.
-1. Generate your own Diffie-Hellman parameters (`openssh dhparam -out dh4096.pem 4096`) or use ours
+1. Generate your own Diffie-Hellman parameters (`openssh dhparam -out dh4096.pem 4096`) or use ours. **IMPORTANT!** If you care about security in the long run, generating your own Diffie-Hellman parameters provides an additional level of security over just using ours.
+While we don't expect our 4,096 bit prime to become widely used (and therefore an NSA target), and we're pretty sure it will be a very long time before even the NSA can break a 4,096 bit prime, the safest option is just to generate your own.
+The more DH primes exist in the world, the more time the NSA needs to spend cracking them to be able to eavesdrop on everything.
+For further reading, see [weakdh.org](https://weakdh.org/).
 1. Configure Diffie-Hellman:
   * Apache 2.4.7 or earlier: `cat dh4096.pem >> /path/to/certificate`
   * For Apache 2.4.8 or later, uncomment the `SSLOpenSSLConfCmd` directives in `apache-ssl-base.conf`.
 Update the path to `dh4096.pem` as necessary.